 Blue Water Cafe

-Best known for their seafood and outstanding wait service, you can either have an elegant dining experience or wallet friendly happy hour experience.
+Best known for its seafood and outstanding wait service, you can either have an elegant dining experience or wallet-friendly happy hour experience.

 Earnest Ice Cream

 We all deserve a sweet treat.
 Especially after deciding what flavor you want from the mouthwatering list.